-In addition to target tracker, staff in 2 year old nursery, 3 year old nursery and Reception use Tapestry, an online Learning Journal, to record through photographs and videos children's progress.
+In addition to Target Tracker, staff in 2 year old nursery, Pre School and Reception use Tapestry, an online Learning Journal, to record through photographs and videos children's progress.
 Parents/carers can access Tapestry which enables them to upload and access their own children's learning through the use of a secure password.